To Lead, and to Serve

 To Serve, and to Learn

-A friend of mine quoted something from somewhere which impressed me so much, and it has been one of my life philosophy so far:
+A friend of mine quoted something from Rev. Stephen Tong which impressed me so much, and it has been one of my life philosophy so far:

 Nobody comes to give.
 Nobody comes to teach.